Understand the Devastating Impact of the 3-bet in Texas Hold’em

 Why should I 3-bet?

-It isn’t a play you’ll make with a lot of frequency, even for the super aggressive player.
-But understanding the basic concept and how to effectively mix it into your preflop and postflop game adds a facet to your game.
-It makes you dangerous and unpredictable to opponents.
+It isn't a play you'll make with a lot of frequency, even for the super aggressive player.
+But understanding the basic concept and how to effectively mix it into your preflop and postflop game adds a greater degree of complexity to your game.

 The 3-bet shove

-Perhaps the easiest example of a 3 bet is the 3-bet shove.
+Perhaps the easiest example of a 3-bet is the 3-bet shove.
 This is when a player opens the pot and you shove in all your chips over the top.
 Simple in its execution, you leave it up to your opponent to decide what to do next.

 This is a popular tactic if you're a short stack in a tournament, giving you the chance to chip up whether you're called or not.
 Especially compared to open shoving and stealing just the blinds and antes.